115 diwali special snacks recipes

 33. veg chops recipe – one of the popular street food in bengal are these veg chops. these are addictive and no one can just eat one. basically these are veg cutlets with beetroot as one of the main ingredient.

-35. bread rolls with stuffed potatoes – crisp bread rolls with a soft spiced mashed potato filling. a snack that can be made in a jiffy if you have leftover boiled potatoes. these bread rolls are a favorite at home and i usually pair them with the evening chai as a snack. in case you might be interested in the baked version, then you can check this baked bread rolls recipe. another similar recipe you can check is – baked bread paneer rolls recipe.
+35. bread roll – crisp bread rolls with a soft spiced mashed potato filling. a snack that can be made in a jiffy if you have leftover boiled potatoes. these bread rolls are a favorite at home and i usually pair them with the evening chai as a snack. in case you might be interested in the baked version, then you can check this bread cheese roll recipe.

-36. aloo kulcha recipe – popular flat bread recipe from north indian cuisine. aloo kulcha are crisp as well as soft leavened breads stuffed with a spiced potato filling. kulcha is very popular in delhi and the state of punjab. i have already shared the recipes of plain kulcha, paneer kulcha and matar kulcha recipe. you can serve the kulcha with curd or mango pickle or with recipes like peshawari chole or kadai chole or paneer chole or dal makhani or dal bukhara.
+36. aloo kulcha recipe – popular flat bread recipe from north indian cuisine. aloo kulcha are crisp as well as soft leavened breads stuffed with a spiced potato filling. kulcha is very popular in delhi and the state of punjab. i have also shared the recipes of:

 37. chole bhature – spicy chickpea curry served with leavened fried bread. also called as chana masala, this lip smacking snack is popular in punjab and parts of north india as well. if you are not in favor of having fried bhaturas or pooris, then you can serve the chole with tandoori rotis or naan.